junxit/us-congress-bills-117/metadata.md

 - 2021-02-26 — Introduced in House
 - 2021-02-26 — Introduced in House
 - 2021-02-26 — Referred to the House Committee on Natural Resources.
+- 2021-04-01 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2021-04-01 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2021-06-22 — Committee Hearings Held.
+- 2022-01-19 — Committee Consideration and Mark-up Session Held.
+- 2022-01-19 — Ordered to be Reported (Amended) by the Yeas and Nays: 24 - 16.
+- 2022-01-19 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-01-19 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 405.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-564.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-564.